 - Doctor of Philosophy (Ph.D.) in Industrial Relations and Human Resources (Awarded through the Graduate School–New Brunswick)

-- Two undergraduate degree programs with different focuses are offered, a B.A. program in conjunction with the School of Arts and Sciences and a B.S. program, which can be completed online.
+- Three undergraduate degree programs with different focuses are offered, two B.A. programs in conjunction with the School of Arts and Sciences and a B.S. program, which can be completed online.
 Explore which might fit your needs and interests.

 - The school offers two highly respected master’s degrees: the M.H.R.M. and M.L.E.R.
-Added to these is an innovative, accelerated global executive master’s in human resource leadership that looks to prepare the next generation of global HR leaders, with sessions held in four international locations.
 The faculty also administer a Ph.D. degree in industrial relations and human resources, with graduates going on to research and academic positions.

 - Research that explores and anticipates the changing nature of the workplace is a key component of the school’s mission.

 - The school offers a variety of online courses, including an online undergraduate major in labor and employment relations.